 - enthusiasm, temperament, office demeanor, and behavior

-Academic Credit: Students who satisfactorily complete the Public Service Externship shall receive two academic credits, graded on a Pass/Fail basis.
+Academic Credit: Students who satisfactorily complete the Public Service Externship shall receive three academic credits on a graded basis.

 Miscellaneous rules applicable to all externships

-Externships with Family Members Prohibited: To ensure the educational integrity of the externship program, a student may not participate in an externship where a family member will supervise the student at any time.
+Externships with Family Members Prohibited: To ensure the educational integrity of the externship course, a student may not participate in an externship where a family member will supervise the student at any time.

 Non-Payment Rule: All externships are non-paying, meaning students cannot receive payment in return for their work.